0xflux/0xflux.github.io/implant/profiles/evasion.md

 ## Anti-sandbox

+Be **careful** when using the evasion options when sideloading; this can cause the target program to crash.

 The implant can be configured for sandbox evasion with the following settings:

 - `anti_sandbox.ram`: This will make the implant check that there is at least 4 GB of memory installed on the machine.